 Based on painstaking research and more than 250 interviews, Wil Haygood brings us a sweeping and vivid cultural history of the twentieth century, chronicling black entertainment from its beginnings and the birth of popular culture as we know it.
 In Black and White transcends simple biography to become an important record, both celebratory and elegiacal, of a vanished America and its greatest entertainer.

-Wil Haygood is currently the Boadway Distinguished Scholar-in-Residence in the department of media, journalism, and film at Miami University, Ohio.
-For nearly three decades he was a journalist, serving as a national and foreign correspondent at The Boston Globe, where… More about Wil Haygood
+Wil Haygood is currently visiting distinguished professor in the department of media, journalism, and film at Miami University, Ohio.
+For nearly three decades he was a journalist, serving as a national and foreign correspondent at The Boston Globe, where he… More about Wil Haygood

 Also in Arts & Entertainment Biographies & Memoirs